 Reduced Cholesterol Levels

 Almonds have high-fat levels, but they are in unsaturated form (7).
-One ounce of almonds (28.4 g) has been found to contain 12.4 grams of unsaturated fat and no cholesterol (7).
-Unsaturated fat is beneficial to your health because it has been linked to a reduced risk of low-density lipoprotein (LDL) or “bad” cholesterol (7).
+One ounce of almonds (28.4 g) contains 12.4 grams of unsaturated fat and no cholesterol (7).
+Unsaturated fat is beneficial to your health because it has been linked to a reduced level of low-density lipoprotein (LDL) or “bad” cholesterol (7).

 The decreased blood flow is associated with angina or chest pain, shortness of breath, and signs and symptoms of coronary artery disease (3).
 In addition, when plaque builds entirely in your arteries, causing a complete blockage, you may suffer from a heart attack (3).